Does Colon Hydrotherapy Provide a Healthy Flush?

-Nancee Lyons of Washington, D.C., now in her mid-40s, first turned to colon hydrotherapy 15 years ago after realizing her bowel habits weren't regular.
+Nancee Lyons of Washington, D.C. first turned to colon hydrotherapy after realizing her bowel habits weren't regular.

 "I guess I've always had a problem with constipation, but I think it's just my body's constitution," Lyons says.
 "I eat healthy and eliminated red meat and pork from my diet in the early '90s, so it tells me my bowel habits are more than diet driven."